 As consumers, we have the power to drive change in the fashion industry.
 We choose the clothes we buy and who we support with our money.

 We don't have to wait for another disaster to make meaningful changes.
 The Rana Plaza garment factory collapse in Dhaka Bangladesh caused the death of thousands of people and many more injured back in 2013 before fashion giants and consumers realized the need for better working conditions in supply chains.

-The fashion industry remains today the second-largest polluter worldwide after the oil industry.
+The fashion industry is one of the largest polluters worldwide.
 Even if second-hand fashion is becoming increasingly popular, it's not enough to prevent the mass farming and killing of animals, the exploitation of underserved communities, and the catastrophic impact on climate change.